 With a few nick nacks, this phone booth is now ready for its ‘shelfie’!
 We would have hung this on a wall for for the final reveal, but we got started on our other idea!
 I’d actually like to find a place for it where it could be used as a charging station.
 I guess what goes around, comes around; although phone booths are all but defunct, there’s still a good reason to use this for phones!

 Hubs came up with a brilliant idea to support the barn board shelves using home-made tension rods (you can see a peek of it under the first shelf).

-Since I had two very different ideas for the phone booth, I didn’t want to drill any holes into the original metal to mount supports for the shelves for two reasons: I wanted to keep the integrity of the phone receivers that you can see on the sides, and I wanted to be able to adjust the shelf height.
+Since I had two very different ideas for the phone booth, I didn’t want to drill any holes into the original metal to mount supports for the shelves for two reasons: to keep the integrity of the phone receivers on the sides, and to be able to adjust the shelf height.
 You’ll find the full details and step-by-steps on how the shelves were supported with those requirements in mind if you jump to Mounting the Shelves.

 I like the cool tones of the barn board combined with the warmer tones of the other wooden objects.
 The phone booth shelf would also look great displaying a collection of like objects – all vintage cameras for instance.